Celiac disease is an inherited autoimmune disease that causes damage to intestinal microvilli when gluten is consumed.

 The new approach is based on a simple idea: to make the immune system tolerant to gluten.
 To do this, the gliadin glycoprotein, which is part of gluten, is loaded into tiny nanocapsules.
 The nanodoses released into the body stimulate the development of an autoimmune reaction.

 During the test, the participants received two injections of nanoparticles.
-Seven days after receiving the celiac disease vaccine, according to treatment, the researchers tested their response to gluten.
-During the first three days, participants received 12 g of gluten per day and another 11 grams for the following 6 days.
+Seven days after receiving the second treatment celiac vaccine, the researchers tested their response to gluten.
+During the first three days, participants received 12 g of gluten per day and for the next 11 days an additional 6 grams.

 The authors note that the nanocapsules can also be used to treat other autoimmune diseases, including allergies, type 1 diabetes and multiple sclerosis.